Watch PAX West Insider now!

 How do I trade property in Monopoly?

-Players can choose to freely trade properties with other players.
-Properties can be traded for money or other properties, a combination of both, or in place of rent - whatever the two players agree upon.
+Players can choose to trade properties with other players at any time in Monopoly.
+Properties can be freely traded for money or other properties, a combination of both, or in place of rent - whatever the two players agree upon.

 However, Monopoly’s official rules state that properties cannot be traded with houses and hotels on - they must be unimproved.
 In order to trade a property with another player, the current owner must sell any houses or hotels on the space back to the bank (following the rules above) before offering it in trade.